It takes a special physical talent to win a Heisman Trophy.

 There’s a long list of past Heisman winners who played at a high level in multiple sports.
 Some so brimmed with talent, they may have turned out to be just as famous had they never strapped on a helmet.

 Basketball often lured Heisman winners away from the gridiron.
-With March Madness now underway, let’s take a brief look at some of the top hoopsters in Heisman lore.
+With college basketball season just a few weeks away, let’s take a brief look at some of the top hoopsters in Heisman lore.

 Nile Kinnick — The future Hawkeye led his football team to an undefeated season as a senior in high school, but he also scored 485 points for the basketball team, helping them advance to the district finals.
 At Iowa, he played football, basketball and baseball as a freshman and was the hoops team’s second-leading scorer as a sophomore.
 He then gave up basketball to concentrate on his studies…and football.

 Tom Harmon — Harmon was an all-conference basketball player and three-year letterman at Horace Mann High in Gary, Ind.
 He also lettered in basketball at Michigan.
 He was inducted into the state of Indiana’s Basketball Hall of Fame in 1992.

 Glenn Davis — Perhaps the finest all-around athlete ever to play at Army, Davis earned a letter in basketball as a guard for the Knights.